Wiccan Statues & Figurines

-Do not take the innocent and inviting expression of the Gothic Male Angel with Dragon Statue too seriously, as any figure that can be this relaxed and open around such a fearsome beast as this white dragon is likely much more then they seem.
+Do not take the innocent and inviting expression of the Gothic Male Angel with Dragon Statue too seriously, as any figure that can be relaxed and open around such a fearsome beast as this white dragon is much more then they seem.

-Fairies are amazing creatures, some of which are capable of acts that defy any amount of logic.
+Fairies are amazing creatures, some of which are capable of acts that defy logic.
 Consider, for example, the Mystical Fairy and Moon Statue, which depicts a bright and colorful fairy as she sits effortlessly on a crescent moon.

-The Purple Fairy With Cat Statue is a great little figurine that features a pretty little pixie as she kneels on the ground.
-In one arm, she securely holds a little black cat and in the other, she holds a lantern as it sways back and forth.
+The Purple Fairy With Cat Statue is a great figurine that features a pretty little pixie as she kneels on the ground.
+In one arm, she securely holds a black cat and, in the other, she holds a lantern as it sways back and forth.

-The Witch With White Dragon Statue is an absolutely gorgeous fantasy statue that depicts a gothic little witch as she sits with her trusted companion, a white dragon.
-Together, these two sit quietly while the witch holds a clear globe in one hand.
+The Witch With White Dragon Statue is a gorgeous fantasy statue that depicts a gothic witch as she sits with her trusted companion, a white dragon.
+Together, they sit quietly while the witch holds a clear globe in one hand.

 This beautiful fairy has a touch of mysticism about her.
-The Mystical Fairy with Book Statue depicts a pretty little pixie as she sits with her legs crossed, carefully holding a book in her hands while a white owl perches on her knee.
+The Mystical Fairy with Book Statue depicts a pretty pixie as she sits with her legs crossed, carefully holding a book in her hands while a white owl perches on her knee.

-There are some who believe that all problems in the body can be cured by treating the foot.
-And in this impressive Foot Reflexology model, we see the foot carefully divided up to show what part of the foot corresponds to each part of the body.
+There are some who believe that problems in the body can be cured by treating the foot.
+And in this Foot Reflexology model, we see the foot carefully divided up to show what part of the foot corresponds to each part of the body.

-Some believe that present and future can be told simply by looking at a person's hand.
-While this Palmistry Hand won't exactly teach you how to divine such mysteries, it will show you how the hand is divided and what the names of those areas are.
+Some believe that present and future can be told simply by looking at a hand.
+While this Palmistry Hand will not teach you how to divine such mysteries, it will show you how the hand is divided and what the names of those areas are.

 Traditionally, witches ride flying brooms.
 Well, you might say that this Transpurrtation Witch Statue does things her own way, although really, her choice of transportation looks just as fun as a flying broom...and infinitely more adorable, too.